Course-Monster/Drools/Course Material/Exercises/Student Files/Raydo.md

 ---

+> [!NOTE]
-Delegates should follow a similar approach to implement the remaining rules, adapt them to their specific use case, and test their behavior using sample data.
+> Delegates should follow a similar approach to implement the remaining rules, adapt them to their specific use case, and test their behavior using sample data.

 ---

 Let's make the code more complex by adding additional conditions and actions to the Drools rules.
 In this example, we'll expand on the "Course Capacity Rule" and introduce a new rule, the "Priority Registration Rule."